Dream to Fly: Model-Based Reinforcement Learning for Vision-Based Drone Flight: INTRODUCTION

-One of the most salient and recent works in this domain \cite{geles2024demonstrating} successfully manages to fly a drone through a race track using only visual inputs as observations.
+However, professional human pilots rely solely on visual feedback from a single onboard camera, showcasing a remarkable ability to navigate complex environments purely from visual inputs.
+Emulating this human ability to fly based solely on visual information remains a significant challenge for autonomous systems.
+Closing the loop between perception and control -- learning directly from pixels to actions, without the need for explicit state estimation -- remains largely unfulfilled.
+While reinforcement learning (RL) has shown promise in various robotic applications, applying it to vision-based tasks introduces unique difficulties in robotics.
+One of the most recent works in this domain \cite{geles2024demonstrating} manages to train a Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} policy to fly a drone through a race track from binary image representations.
 In this case, the visual inputs are first preprocessed and distilled into a simpler intermediate representation in the form of a binary mask where only the racing gates are visible.
-This intermediate representations reduces the overall observation space complexity and allows the RL policy to learn the behavior efficiently.
+This intermediate representation reduces the overall observation space complexity and allows the PPO policy to learn the behavior efficiently.
 However, this work relies on a simplified observation space: the raw visual input is preprocessed into a binary mask highlighting only the gates.
 This simplification, while reducing the complexity of the observation space and facilitating learning, also discards valuable information.
-For instance, excluding background information can hinder the agent's ability to navigate when no gates are immediately visible, or obtaining the gravity direction from the horizon line, for example.
-These challenges to learn directly from pixels primarily arise due to the high dimensionality of the observation space and the sample inefficiency of model-free RL methods, which often require extensive interaction with the environment to learn effectively.
-Another recent work in flying a quadrotor only from pixels is ~\cite{xing2024bootstrapping}, but in this case extensive bootstrapping with Imitation Learning is performed.
+For instance, excluding background information can hinder the agent's ability to navigate when no gates are immediately visible, or to obtain the gravity direction from the horizon line, for example.
+In \cite{xing2024bootstrapping} the authors present another recent work that tackles quadrotor flight from pixel observations.
+However, it relies on IL bootstrapped from a pre-trained expert policy, which had access to the full state and introduces a strong dependency on privileged information.
+Despite their success, one major challenge in robot learning is the need for large amounts of physical interaction data, which can be very expensive and challenging to obtain.
+This challenge is compounded in vision-based control tasks, where the high dimensionality of image observations further increases data requirements.